21dotco/two1-sell-boilerplate/README.md

 # `21 sell` Machine-Payable Container Boilerplate

 This repository contains a runnable boilerplate for a machine-payable `21 sell` container that returns the string 'Hello, world' for every `21 buy` request on its `/hello` route.
+If you do not have a 21 account, please go to https://21.co to sign up.

 Follow the steps in the "Quickstart" section to get to know the lifecycle of a `21 sell` container, then follow the examples in the "Modifying the Boilerplate" section to customize the boilerplate to your specific application.